Are you fit to Dive?

 Recreational Dive Courses

-All Students are required to complete a Standard Diving Medical Statement.
+All Students are required to complete a Standard Diving Medical Statement (please click on the online medical questionnaire).
 Depending on the responses to the questions asked, you may be required to complete a full Dive Medical.

 Professional Dive Courses